The Wooden Horse: Plot

-At the final break-out, Clinton hides in the tunnel during an Appell (roll call), before three men are carried out in the horse: the third to replace the tunnel trap.

-Howard and Clinton travel by train to the Baltic port of Lübeck; (in fact, they travelled via Frankfurt an der Oder to Stettin).
-Phil elects to travel alone, posing as a Norwegian margarine salesman and travelling by train via Danzig (now Gdańsk).
-He was the first to get to neutral territory.
+When the tunnel is complete, Clinton hides in the tunnel during a roll call and Clinton and Phil are carried out in the horse with a third man to replace the tunnel trap and conceal the entrance again.
+They trio successfully escape and Howard and Clinton travel by train to the Baltic port of Lübeck.
+Phil elects to travel alone, posing as a Norwegian margarine salesman and travelling by train via Danzig.

 On the docks Howard and Clinton are forced to kill a German sentry who surprised the hiding men; and they contact French workers, through whom they meet "Sigmund", a Danish resistance worker who smuggles them onto a Danish ship.
-They then have to transfer to a fishing boat and arrive in Copenhagen, before being shipped to neutral Sweden.
-There they are reunited with Phil, who arrived earlier.
+They then transfer to a fishing boat and arrive in Copenhagen before being shipped to neutral Sweden where they are reunited with Phil who arrived earlier.

-Some details from Williams' book were not used in the film, e.g. the escaped POWs discussing the possibility of visiting potentially neutral brothels in Germany, an idea that was abandoned because of the fear that it might be a trap.